 But usually, investments are not as evenly spaced as you saw above in case of mutual funds.
 In the case of mutual fund, you tend to invest and redeem investments at irregular intervals.

 It will cause cash inflows and cash outflows at different points in time.
-In this type of case, in addition to the invested amount, the time of such investment also assumes significance to yield certain outcome.
+In this type of case, in addition to the invested amount, the time of such investment also assumes significance to yield a certain outcome.

 Here you may use the concept of Extended Internal Rate of Return (XIRR).